jtpaasch/Registrar.php/README.md

 You can also use the Registrar to inject further parameters into every instance of checkout code.

 For example, suppose we want to add a version number and a copyright date to all checkouts.
-First we add them to the Registrars list of injections:
+First we add them to the Registrar's list of injections:

 ```php
 <?php